Ken Wahl: Personal life and injury

-Injury

 Wahl's acting career was derailed by a broken neck.
-He initially said that in 1992 he had endured another motorcycle crash, but later said he had fallen down a flight of stairs at the home of comedian Rodney Dangerfield's girlfriend and eventual wife, Joan Child.
-"We were dating casually ...
-I stayed over at her house one night, fell down these stairs, and she begged me not to say that in the press", Wahl said in 2004.
+He initially said that in 1992 he had endured another motorcycle crash, but later said he had fallen down a flight of stairs at the home of comedian Rodney Dangerfield's girlfriend and eventual wife Joan Child.
+"We were dating casually...I stayed over at her house one night, fell down these stairs, and she begged me not to say that in the press", Wahl said in 2004.

 As his official biography describes the incident:

-[In] August of 1992 ...
-Ken accidentally fell down some slippery marble stairs at a friend's home, causing his neck to break and his spinal column to be injured.
+[In] August of 1992...Ken accidentally fell down some slippery marble stairs at a friend's home, causing his neck to break and his spinal column to be injured.
 Because his friend was in the public eye, she asked Ken not to say where the accident occurred.
-So, later on, when the media inquired about the scar on his neck, Ken simply offered the explanation that he had broken his neck in a motorcycle accident, in a sincere effort to protect the privacy of his friend.
+So, later on, when the media inquired about the scar on his neck, Ken simply offered the explanation that he had broken his neck in a motorcycle accident in a sincere effort to protect the privacy of his friend.

-Blaming a "botched" undisclosed surgery and the refusal of doctors to prescribe pain medication, Wahl said in an interview that he told himself, "Okay, I can't get a prescription, so I'll get a bottle of vodka.
+Blaming a "botched" undisclosed surgery and the refusal of doctors to prescribe pain medication, Wahl said in an interview that he told himself "Okay, I can't get a prescription, so I'll get a bottle of vodka.
 I was in such chronic, agonizing pain 24 hours a day that I started drinking to kill the pain."
 After gaining weight through lack of exercise, and with a growing alcohol problem, he worked 16 days on the Wiseguy reunion movie "and barely got through it.
 That's when I knew I couldn't do it anymore."